radareorg/radare2-book/basic_commands/print_modes.md

 * `pcJ`    javascript
 * `pcp`    python

+If we need to create a .c file containing a binary blob, use the pc command, that creates this output.
+The default size, is like in many other commands: the block size.
+Which can be changed with the b command.

+But we can just temporarily override this block size by expressing it as argument.

 ```
 [0xB7F8E810]> pc 32
 #define _BUFFER_SIZE 32
 unsigned char buffer[_BUFFER_SIZE] = {
 0x89, 0xe0, 0xe8, 0x49, 0x02, 0x00, 0x00, 0x89, 0xc7, 0xe8, 0xe2, 0xff, 0xff, 0xff, 0x81, 0xc3, 0xd6, 0xa7, 0x01, 0x00, 0x8b, 0x83, 0x00, 0xff, 0xff, 0xff, 0x5a, 0x8d, 0x24, 0x84, 0x29, 0xc2 };
 ```

+That cstring can used in many programming languages, not just C.

 ```
 [0x7fcd6a891630]> pcs
 "\x48\x89\xe7\xe8\x68\x39\x00\x00\x49\x89\xc4\x8b\x05\xef\x16\x22\x00\x5a\x48\x8d\x24\xc4\x29\xc2\x52\x48\x89\xd6\x49\x89\xe5\x48\x83\xe4\xf0\x48\x8b\x3d\x06\x1a